chitransh93/gitlab-exp/README.md

 * Add support for general download links on top of torrents, using aria2c will fix this

 _Wolke just means cloud in German xD_

-THIS IS EDIT IN PATCH2

-THIS IS TESTING.